tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em;">

-- The first contribution is ANIRA - an architecture for neural network inference in real-time audio applications - project mainly by my colleague Valentin Ackva and me
+- The first contribution is ANIRA - an architecture for neural network inference in real-time audio applications - a project mainly by my colleague Valentin Ackva and me
 - Inference is the process of using a trained neural network to make predictions on new data
-- Anira is a C++ library that tries to bridge the gap between neural audio research and real-time applications
+- ANIRA is a C++ library that tries to bridge the gap between neural audio research and real-time applications
 - It has two major focus areas - first the real-time safe integration of neural networks into DAWs, audio plugins and audio applications in general
 - The second focus area is the performance evaluation of neural networks in audio applications
-- For this anira provides a framework for benchmarking neural networks in real-time scenarios
+- For this ANIRA provides a framework for benchmarking neural networks in real-time scenarios
 - And our paper was the first benchmark of neural audio effects models with different backends in real-time audio contexts
-- Finally, anira is open-source, has extensive documentation and permissive licensing
+- Finally, ANIRA is open-source, has extensive documentation and permissive licensing

 </div>